10% OFF FRAMES FOR A LIMITED TIME! USE CODE 'FRAMED' AT CHECKOUT

 AR: If you could give one tip to new art collectors, what would it be?

 Lisa: As an artist it’s so lovely when a person buys my work, I feel instantly connected to them and grateful for their support.
 I always love to hear from them and see where the work is in their space.
 It’s lovely to see the work in an entirely different setting.

+We think you'll agree - Lisa's artworks are an amazing sight to behold.
 Make sure to check out Lisa's stunning new prints here.